LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Related Work

-Applications of LLMs in data science have evolved from single-turn code generation to interactive, tool-augmented agents that exploit models specialized for code, including GPT \citep{10.5555/3495724.3495883}, CodeGen \citep{rubavicius2025conversationalcodegenerationcase}, StarCoder \citep{li2023starcoder}, and Code Llama \citep{codellama}.
-While few-shot prompting \citep{10.5555/3495724.3495883} remains effective, state-of-the-art approaches adopt agentic or multi-agentic frameworks that combine iterative reasoning with external tool use.
-ReAct \citep{yao2023react} pioneered the interleaving of reasoning and action, later extended to execution environments \citep{chen2018executionguided}.
-Toolformer \citep{schick2023toolformer} and Gorilla \citep{patil2024gorilla} explicitly train LLMs to call APIs, a capability critical for tasks relying on specialized libraries.
-Self-correction is a another key feature: frameworks like Self-Debug \citep{chen2024teaching} and Reflexion \citep{shinn2023reflexion} refine generated code using execution feedback.
-To further enhance reliability, many systems integrate RAG \citep{10.5555/3495724.3496517, salemi2025planandrefinediversecomprehensiveretrievalaugmented, 10.1145/3731120.3744584, 10.1145/3626772.3657733} to retrieve documentation or code examples, reducing hallucinations and ensuring up-to-date library use.
-Additionally, multi-agent master-slave frameworks, such as AutoKaggle \citep{li2025autokaggle}, have demonstrated promising results in addressing these challenges.
+\paragraph{LLMs for Data Science:} Specialized benchmarks evaluate LLMs in data science.
+DS-1000 \citep{10.5555/3618408.3619164}, ARCADE \citep{yin-etal-2023-natural}, DataSciBench \citep{zhang2025datascibenchllmagentbenchmark}, and DSEval \citep{zhang-etal-2024-benchmarking-data} focus on translating natural language instructions into correct implementations, unlike broader programming benchmarks such as SWE-Bench \citep{jimenez2024swebench}, ML-Bench \citep{tang2025mlbench}, and BigCodeBench \citep{zhuo2025bigcodebench}.
+Most assume relevant data files are pre-specified, though DSBench \citep{jing2025dsbench} and BLADE \citep{gu-etal-2024-blade} address multi-step reasoning, while ScienceAgentBench \citep{chen2025scienceagentbench} and BixBench \citep{mitchener2025bixbenchcomprehensivebenchmarkllmbased} focus on domain knowledge integration.
+These benchmarks largely overlook the challenge of discovering relevant data in large, heterogeneous repositories—a gap addressed by KramaBench \citep{lai2025kramabenchbenchmarkaisystems}, which explicitly evaluates data discovery.
+Building on this, we study how agents can autonomously identify and leverage correct data sources for end-to-end analysis.
+Applications of LLMs in data science have evolved from single-turn code generation to interactive, tool-augmented agents using models specialized for code, including GPT \citep{10.5555/3495724.3495883}, CodeGen \citep{rubavicius2025conversationalcodegenerationcase}, StarCoder \citep{li2023starcoder}, and Code Llama \citep{codellama}.
+While few-shot prompting \citep{10.5555/3495724.3495883} remains effective, state-of-the-art methods adopt agentic or multi-agentic frameworks combining reasoning with tool use.
+ReAct \citep{yao2023react} interleaves reasoning with actions, extended to execution environments \citep{chen2018executionguided}.
+Toolformer \citep{schick2023toolformer} and Gorilla \citep{patil2024gorilla} train LLMs to call APIs for tasks requiring specialized libraries.
+Self-correction frameworks like Self-Debug \citep{chen2024teaching} and Reflexion \citep{shinn2023reflexion} refine code using execution feedback.
+To improve reliability, many systems integrate RAG \citep{10.5555/3495724.3496517, salemi2025planandrefinediversecomprehensiveretrievalaugmented, 10.1145/3731120.3744584, 10.1145/3626772.3657733} to access documentation or code examples, reducing hallucinations and ensuring up-to-date library use.
+Multi-agent master–slave frameworks, such as AutoKaggle \citep{li2025autokaggle}, further demonstrate promising results in this domain.

 \paragraph{Blackboard Systems:}